 As Digiscoping becomes more popular then there are more accessories available such as adaptors to connect the camera to the scope.

 When Digiscoping you will need a very good sturdy tripod to keep the scope and camera steady.
 With the high magnification available on a scope then the smallest vibration can result in a blurred image.
 You will also need a good tripod head that will allow you to pan and tilt easily.
+Carbon Fibre tripods make the set up much lighter.

 Digital SLR Camera